griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/14_making_it_quick.md

 from rich.console import Console
 ```

-Importing the Console class from the `rich` library is simple and straightforward, and should be familliar to you by this point in the lesson.
+Importing the Console class from the `rich` library is simple and straightforward, and should be familiar to you by this point in the lesson.

 ### Modify Respond